codernix/centicrypt/docs/src/cli/index.md

 ---
-title: Solana CLI Tool Suite
+title: Centicrypt CLI Tool Suite
 sidebar_position: 0
 sidebar_label: Overview
 pagination_label: Solana CLI Tool Suite
 ---

-In this section, we will describe how to use the Solana command-line tools to create a _wallet_, to send and receive SOL tokens, and to participate in the cluster by delegating stake.
+In this section, we will describe how to use the Solana command-line tools to create a _wallet_, to send and receive CNTC tokens, and to participate in the cluster by delegating stake.

 To interact with a Solana cluster, we will use its command-line interface, also